raj7desai/BranchingInGit/README.md

+I am just trying to fix this
 Hey!
-I am a shithole so I deleted all of the Readme
+I am a shithole so I deleted all of the .
+Will this give me a conflict?
+Readme